chrisparsons83/FFDiscordClub/rules.md

-# FFDiscord League Rules
+# FFDiscord Association Rules

 ## 1. Object

 1.1.
-The object of the FFDiscord League is to win head-to-head matches of fantasy football, win promotions to the premier league, and win the premier league to be crowned the FFDiscord League Champion.
+The object of the FFDiscord Association is to win head-to-head matches of fantasy football, win promotions to Tier One, and win the premier league to be crowned the FFDiscord Association Champion.

 ## 2. Commissioners

 2.1.
-The commissioners of the 2018 league are the following users: IceMaine, Christhrowsrocks, Madmike.
+The commissioners of the FFDiscord Association are the following users: IceMaine (IceMaine#7407), Christhrowsrocks (Parsons#9571), Madmike (madmike577#1108).

 2.2.
 Changes to the commissioners are determined by the current body of commissioners, and are limited to members with the Administrator role within the FFDiscord server.

 ## 3. Membership

 3.1.
-The FFDiscord Leagues are a public set of leagues.
-In order to join the league, you must be a member of the FFDiscord server throughout the season.
+The FFDiscord Association are a public set of leagues.
+In order to join the Association, you must be a member of the FFDiscord server throughout the season.

 3.2.
 Members from the previous season will be given a period of one week after registration is opened for priority placement.

 3.3.
 After priority placement of members of the previous season, new members are added based on their registration submission date and time.

 3.4.
-The commissioners reserve the right to limit the number of divisions that are run within a season.
-Reasons for this include, but are not limited to, balance of levels, and logistics of managing the size of the overall league.
+The commissioners reserve the right to limit the number of leagues that are run within a season.
+Reasons for this include, but are not limited to: balancing the number of leagues for even numbers for promotion and relegation, and logistics of managing the size of the overall league.

 ## 4. Rosters